 There is now an excellent academic literature on men's health and illness, the links between men's health and the social construction of masculinity, and related issues.
-Here, we have gathered some of the key academic overviews of this area.
+Here, we have gathered some of the key academic overviews of this area, in full text.

 - Courtenay, Will H. (2000a).
 Constructions of Masculinity and Their Influence on Men’s Well-Being: A Theory of Gender and Health.
 Social Science & Medicine, May; 50(10): 1385-401.

 - Courtenay, Will H. (2000b).
 Engendering Health: A Social Constructionist Examination of Men’s Health Beliefs and Behaviors.
 Psychology of Men & Masculinity, 1(1), January.

 - Creighton, G., & Oliffe, J. L. (2010).
 Theorising masculinities and men’s health: A brief history with a view to practice.
 Health Sociology Review, 19(4), 409-418.

 - Doyal, Lesley.
 (2001).
 Sex, Gender, and Health: The Need for a New Approach.
 British Medical Journal.
 Vol. 323, 3 November